transloadit/uppy/website/src/docs/robodog-picker.md

 ### `companionUrl: Transloadit.COMPANION`

 The URL to a [Uppy Companion][companion] server to use.
-By default, Transloadit's hosted servers are used.
+By default, Transloadit’s hosted servers are used.
 These servers are restricted to importing files from remote providers into Transloadit Assemblies.

 ### `companionAllowedHosts: Transloadit.COMPANION_PATTERN`